This is part of the ANKN Logo

 The Coombs Evaluation, Number Three

 The Coombs evaluation reflects a clear departure from the previous two evaluations.
-The previous two evaluations cite the 1928 Merian report as a benchmark for assessing the education of American Indians.
+The previous two evaluations cite the 1928 Merian report as a benchmark for assessing the education of Indian/Natives.
 Coombs also cites the Merian report.
 However, the subtitle to Coombs evaluation is, “A Study of Interracial Differences.”
-Basically, Coombs changed the focus of the evaluation away from assessing the effectiveness of the BIA education program as compared to others to assessing , “Learning,” and achievement of Indians and whites as measured by achievement tests.
+Basically, Coombs changed the focus of the evaluation away from assessing the effectiveness of the BIA education program as compared to others to assessing, “Learning,” and achievement of Indians and whites as measured by achievement tests.
 In this study the California Achievement Test was used, which is another departure from the previous two studies which tried to maintain the integrity of test instruments between evaluations.
-In this respect, the Coombs evaluation becomes almost a new approach to evaluating American Indian education.
+In this respect, the Coombs evaluation becomes almost a new approach to evaluating Indian/Native education.

 Another very important feature of the Coombs evaluation was that the overall design and work was done “In House.”
 This meant that Coombs, as a Civil Servant, an employee of the BIA, administered and controlled the evaluation, including the writing of the report.
 The professors at the University of Kansas, who shared authorship, provided technical assistance in the form of data entry and statistical analysis.
 Otherwise, this was an “In House” evaluation.
-The two previous evaluation were administered by higher education institutions and professors with the BIA providing support.
+The two previous evaluations were administered by higher education institutions and professors with the BIA providing support.
 The Coombs evaluation reversed the roles of the Government and higher education, and it is reflected throughout the report.
-Willard Beatty left the BIA and Hildegard Thompson took his place with the responsibility to implement Termination.

 Major Characteristics of the Coombs Evaluation